Incomplete data impairs decision-making, whether you’re the U.S. Navy or a real estate investment manager.

 What did Wald see that the Navy did not?
 He saw the complete dataset.
 The Navy’s hypothesis was skewed because they could not see all of the relevant data, including key data about the planes that failed to return to base.

-Incomplete data lead to inaccurate conclusions.
+Incomplete data increases risk and leads to inaccurate conclusions.
 This is true as it relates to military decision-making, and it’s true in the real estate industry, too.

 Are your real estate decisions skewed by incomplete data?
 Do you rely on incomplete datasets because your firm’s systems are not communicating?
 Are all your data stuck in Excel Hell, with no way of knowing if it has been compromised?